 - Broken bones or even crushed limbs from the force of an accident with such a massive vehicle

 - Damage to the discs and vertebrae of the spine.
 This type of injury often results in chronic pain and the need for surgical intervention to relieve the loss of mobility associated with back and neck injuries.

 - Internal injuries, such as damage to the lungs, kidneys, liver, spleen, or heart.
 Internal injuries often result in internal bleeding, which may prove difficult to detect and can result in life-threatening complications if not addressed promptly.

-- Burns incurred as a result of hot surfaces or fire.
+- Burns incurred due to hot surfaces, chemical exposure, or fire.